 If you want to make your base copyable to an even wider audience, then you can embed your base on your website.
 Clicking the "Embed" option will bring you to a preview page which will show you what the embed will look like on desktop and mobile, and give you an embed code.

-If the "Allow viewers to copy the data in this base" box is checked, then the embed(s) will have "Copy base" buttons at the bottom, which any viewers can click to make copies of the base for themselves.
+If the "Allow viewers to copy the data in this base" box is checked, then the embed(s) will have "Copy base" buttons at the bottom, which allows viewers who are signed in to their own Airtable account to make copies of the base for themselves.

 How to add your base as a template to Airtable Universe

 Airtable Universe is a collection of user-created base templates that you can browse for inspiration, copy templates from, and upload your own templates.
 To add your own base to Airtable Universe, scroll down on the left-hand side and click "Publish your own!"

 If you haven't already created a profile on Airtable Universe, you will be asked to make one now.
 Fill in your name, a short bio, and click Start publishing.

 You'll then be taken to your Airtable Universe dashboard, where you can choose the base you want to share with other Airtablers.
 You can browse through the list, or if you've got a lot of bases to choose from, you can use the search bar to find the right base.